yuanshunning/pickit-docs/docs/robot-integrations/kuka/KRC4/kuka_krc4_example_program.rst

           F_Pick=Pickit_get_pose():F_PickCorrection
           F_PrePick=F_Pick:{X 0.0,Y 0.0,Z 100.0,A 0.0,B 0.0,C 0.0}

-Now, the program has to wait until a response from Pick-it is received.
+Now, the program has to wait until a response from Pickit is received.
-If Pick-it object detection is successful, we get the object pose **``F_Pick``** using **``Pickit_get_pose()``**, and apply an ad-hoc correction offset **``F_PickCorrection``** (zero by default), which might be useful to compensate for changes to the tool or systematic
+If Pickit object detection is successful, we get the object pose **``F_Pick``** using **``Pickit_get_pose()``**, and apply an ad-hoc correction offset **``F_PickCorrection``** (zero by default), which might be useful to compensate for changes to the tool or systematic